 More and more people are getting interested in making homemade food for their dog.
 In the years I have been feeding my dog a well-rounded meal, she has remained healthy and active, with a soft coat and no dandruff.
 Every vet we have been to has commented on the lack of tarter build up on her teeth, assuming that I must be brushing her teeth on a regular basis.
-I have never stuck a toothbrush in a dog’s mouth.
+I didn’t stick a toothbrush in a dog’s mouth until after she was 10 years old.

 It can also be much cheaper to be making your own dog food.
 I spend an average of $10 or less on one batch of food that lasts about a week.